kyleratti/JdmDepot/src/pages/contact-us.md

 ---
 Thanks for your interest in JDM Depot!

 We would love to hear [constructive ~~compliments~~ criticism](https://www.youtube.com/watch?v=xNkzdh0pHFc), suggestions, or corrections that you may have.
-Also, we're also always looking for more:
+We're also always looking for more:
 - Part Numbers
 - Maintenance Information
 - Repair Guides